calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 ## Features

-* Supports export JSON, MD, and PNG, and import JSON and MD and Xmind.
+* Supports export JSON, MD, and PNG, and import JSON and MD.

+* Supports import Xmind with the notes, markers, lables, priority, progress.

 * Since v0.8.2 supports loading local images into mindmap.